nathanbuchar/elixir-sudoku/README.md

 # Elixir Sudoku

-An exploration into complex logic and recursion using Elixir.
+An exploration into complex logic, backtracing, and recursion using Elixir.

 ***